RishabhRD/rs-stl/README.md

 ### Support for standard library

+Currently range concepts have been implemented for:

+- \[T, N\]
+- \[T\]
+- Vec<T>
-Currently `Vec<T>` implements `RandomAccessRange` and `OutputRange`.
-In future, we plan to support more containers and if not possible for any container, provide alernative for the same.
+  In future, we plan to support more data structures from standard library.

+Not sure, how to deal with

+- str
+- String

+correctly?

 ## Algorithms Implemented / Planned to Implement